phd student squirting chemicals in small tube

 Experiential Learning

-Northeastern combines rigorous academics with experiential learning and research to prepare students for real world engineering challenges including professional experience with a co-op or internship.
-The Cooperative Education Program, also known as a “co-op,” is one of the largest and most innovative in the world, and Northeastern is one of only a few that offers a Co-op Program for Graduate Students.
-Through this program students gain industry experience in a wide variety of organizations, from large companies to entrepreneurial start-ups, while helping to finance their education.
+Northeastern combines rigorous academics with experiential learning and research to prepare students for real-world engineering challenges including industry experience as part of the co-op program or an internship.
+The Cooperative Education Program, also known as a “co-op,” is one of the largest and most innovative in the world, and Northeastern is one of only a few that offers a Co-op Program for graduate students.
+Through this program, students gain professional experience employed in their field of interest as part of the academic curriculum.
+Northeastern has over 3,000 co-op employer partners in a wide variety of organizations, from large companies to entrepreneurial start-ups.
+Students can also participate in the university’s Experiential PhD program.

 Academic Advising